-It’s easy to make a case for the use the of Chromebooks in the classroom.
-This new line of devices provide the accessibility of an tablet with many of the core features expected of an enterprise device, all at a very low price.
-But while planning a roll out of 25 Chromebooks in my school I came across an issue which I feel hasn’t been addressed — is Chromebook hardware really robust enough to be used in the classroom?
+It’s easy to make a case for the use of Chromebooks in the classroom.
+This new line of devices provides the accessibility of a tablet with many of the core features expected of an enterprise device, all at a very low price.
+But while planning a roll-out of 25 Chromebooks in my school I came across an issue which I feel hasn’t been addressed — is Chromebook hardware really robust enough to be used in the classroom?

-Putting aside concerns about the operating system, can such a damage prone device really be as cost effective in the classroom as the price would suggest?
-The two most popular Chromebooks on the market at the moment are the Acer C7 and the Samsung Series 3.
+Putting aside concerns about the operating system, can such a damage-prone device really be as cost-effective in the classroom as the price would suggest?
+The two most popular Chromebooks on the market at the moment are the Acer C7 and Samsung Series 3.
 Both are of similar hardware quality but the Samsung, while priced ever so slightly higher, is of a better build and also happens to have the edge in appearance.

 The Samsung is clearly modelled after the Macbook Air, which makes it very thin and attractive.
 Rather than the premium all aluminium build of the Air, however, the Samsung Chromebook is built from a faux silver, paper thin plastic — and when I say thin, I mean really thin.

 A couple of months ago, when we decided that we wanted to experiment with Chromebooks in one department of our school I purchased a Chromebook for personal use so that I could familiarise myself with the operating system, experiment with managing the devices through Google Apps, and also see if the hardware was up to scratch — if you’ll excuse the pun.
 While I don’t intend this to be a review of the Samsung Chromebook, I will address some of the concerns I have with the hardware.